mmtariqk/my-react-portfolio/README.md

 First clone the repo to your machine.
 In order to install the necessary dependencies, run 'npm install' in your terminal.

 ### Usage
 After installing all the dependencies, run npm start in your terminal to start the react app.
-For the contact form section in Contact.jsx, provide your own emailjs server-id and user-id in place of the process.env variables.
+For the contact form section in contact-form.js, provide your own emailjs server-id and user-id in place of the process.env variables.

 ### User Story